Jacques Borker: Impact

 It has been said that for the first time in France during the second half of the twentieth century, due to Borker's work, architecture, painting and design are met in France with grace and harmony.
 Furthermore, Borker's creative research using simple everyday materials and bright colours has been quoted as "a pleasure for the eye" and his work has given a "certain elegance to late 20th century French art".

-Personal life
+Personal life and death

 Jacques Borker was married to Paulette Borker, who was also involved with the French resistance during World War II.

-Borker currently resides in the Parisian street Rue de Seine.

-He turned 100 in September 2022.
+Borker later resided in the Parisian street Rue de Seine.
+He turned 100 in September 2022, and died in Valognes on 23 July 2025, at the age of 102.